 My Nan still makes the world’s best Spaghetti Bolognese.
-Despite only learning how to make it when she was well into her 50’s, when Italian food finally began to enter the homes of everyday Australians as an “exotic” alternative to the average meat-and-three-veg dinner, it is as though she was born knowing a secret recipe handed down through generations of Nonna’s from long ago.
+Despite only learning how to make it when she was well into her 50s, when Italian food finally began to enter the homes of everyday Australians as an ‘exotic’ alternative to the average meat-and-three-veg dinner, it is as though she was born knowing a secret recipe handed down through generations of Nonnas from long ago.

 (I think it may actually have more to do with Paul Newman and his sauce empire.
 But she keeps that secret more well hidden than her sherry bottle.)

 One thing no-one ever did at family meal times at Nan’s place was drink wine with their spaghetti.
 (Wine was for the hoi-polloi!)
 But Italians everywhere would gasp at such a travesty.
-Medium-bodied red wines and Bolognese sauce are natural bedfellows, lifting what’s (for many of us) a bog-standard meal to new heights of sophistication.
+Medium-bodied red wines and Bolognese sauce are natural bedfellows, lifting what’s (for many of us) a mid-week meal to new heights of sophistication.

 When matching a wine with pasta, it’s the sauce you need to match – not the pasta itself.
 So with Bolognese, you’ll want some lively freshness and acidity in the wine to cut through the richness of the sauce, allowing a burst of red, ripe juicy fruit to shine through.
 And a medium-bodied wine is best, so it doesn’t try to compete with the intensity of the sauce.

 Add a salad, some freshly shaved parmesan and – if it wasn’t for the children opposite you slurping louder than a freight train and splattering red sauce all over your carpet (where did they come from?) – you could almost be dining in your own little Italian Trattoria.

-That most quintessential of Italian reds, Chianti, is made from predominantly the Sangiovese grape, so it’s no accident that this is going to be an excellent match for that most quintessential of Italian pasta sauces – Bolognese.
+That most quintessential of Italian reds, chianti, is predominantly made from the sangiovese grape, so it’s no accident that this is going to be an excellent match for that most quintessential of Italian pasta sauces – Bolognese.

 Sangiovese is high in acidity and high in tannins, but you’ll barely notice either when you take a big swig of it and follow it with that meaty, rich, tomato-y sauce.
 Instead, you’ll be left tasting all the savoury, earthy flavours and the juicy, berry goodness.
-Right now we’re loving…